 School Meals and Applying for Free School Meals

-Meals cost £2.35 per day for Key Stage 2 pupils and can be paid for on a weekly, half-termly or termly basis using the My Child At School payment system.
+Meals cost £2.35 per day for Key Stage 2 pupils and which need to be ordered and paid for in advance through Aspens Select.

 food allergies and intolerances